debosmita09/UGAHacks2026_whispering_witches/README.md

 Public frameworks used:

-Mixamo and Voice Chat API were some of the public frameworks used by us.
+Mixamo to get character designs and Voice Chat API to synthesize the NPC voices, were some of the public frameworks used by us.

 Accomplishments that we're proud of